The Best Way to Control Your Spending

 Carry over negative amounts - this option is displayed only if carry over is enabled.
-Allows you to carry over negative amounts as well.
+It allows you to carry over negative amounts as well.

 Include pending transactions - this option is displayed only if you use pending transactions.
 You can include pending transactions into a budget.

-Previous limits - displayed only if you have changed budget limit in the past.
-Allows you to view and edit previous budget limits.
+Previous limits - displayed only if you have changed the budget limit in the past.
+It allows you to view and edit previous budget limits.
 Very useful in case if you use carry over for your budgets.